askasoft/pango/cog/README.md

 	// RemoveFunc remove all items that function f returns true RemoveFunc(f func(T) bool)

-	// Contain Test to see if the collection contains item v Contain(v T) bool
+	// Contains Test to see if the collection contains item v Contains(v T) bool

-	// Contains Test to see if the collection contains all items of vs Contains(vs ...T) bool
+	// ContainsAll Test to see if the collection contains all items of vs ContainsAll(vs ...T) bool

-	// ContainCol Test to see if the collection contains all items of another collection ContainCol(ac Collection[T]) bool
+	// ContainsCol Test to see if the collection contains all items of another collection ContainsCol(ac Collection[T]) bool

-	// Retains Retains only the elements in this collection that are contained in the argument array vs.
+	// RetainAll Retains only the elements in this collection that are contained in the argument array vs.
-	Retains(vs ...T)
+	RetainAll(vs ...T)

 	// RetainCol Retains only the elements in this collection that are contained in the specified collection.
 	RetainCol(ac Collection[T])